Archive for January, 2006

 Monitors: I'm torn

-This week, I’ve been looking at Dell wide format LCD monitors.
+Dell 3007WFP This week, I’ve been looking at Dell wide format LCD monitors.
 The Sweetest of the Sweet at this point is the 30″ 3007WFP Ultrasharp (pictured at rightleft).
-Despite it’s 2560×1600 native resolution, this hulking behemoth of monitorhood comes with a $2,199 price tag – or 1862.66 sq. px. per dollar – which makes it entirely [...]
+Despite it’s 2560×1600 native resolution, this hulking behemoth of monitorhood comes with a $2,199 price tag – or 1862.66 sq. px. per dollar – which makes it entirely out of the question.

 The Two Immutable Laws of Blogging